mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}
 \column
 ### Plot Hooks
-1. **The Banner Quest:** Finding Emberthorn's standard could unite resistance against Lord Shadows.
+1. **The Banner Quest:** Finding Emberthorn's standard could unite resistance against dark forces.
 2. **The Hidden Descendants:** His family line survives.
 Finding them—and proving their identity—could matter politically.
 3. **The Coded Message:** His final message is hidden somewhere in Kaer Thandros.
 The information inside could change everything.
 4. **The Spirit's Warning:** Emberthorn's ghost has been seen.
 He's trying to communicate something.
-5. **The Alliance Revealed:** Proving Corvina's role in the resistance could protect her—or expose her.
+5. **The Alliance Revealed:** Proving the insider's role in the resistance could matter for their descendants.

 ---